 r.
 Reaching beyond departments and colleges

-* Faculty stated: We want to lead the institution in producing educated, skilled graduates.
+* A group stated: We want to lead the institution in producing educated, skilled graduates.
 The group noted the need for computer science, computational science, pre-health programs, experiential learning, collaboration, and career skills.
-They observed an increasing connection to the community in internships for HNS majors and the need to further develop it and increase student skills.
-Expressed the need for computational skills is fundamental need for computational skills but noted it’s not at the level of programming. (
+They observed an increasing connection to the community in internships for HNS majors and the need to further develop this connection and increase student skills.
+They expressed the need for computational skills as a fundamental need but noted that computer science is more than computational science.